eegli/mfaws/readme.md

 mfaws help
 ```

-**mfaws** allows you to customize many things, including the duration of the temporary credentials or the short-term suffix that is used to generate short-term profiles.
+**mfaws** allows you to customize many things, including the duration of the temporary credentials, the short-term suffix that is used to generate short-term profiles or the path to the credentials file.
 Many values can also be read from the corresponding environment variables.

 ```shell
 Usage: mfaws [OPTIONS] <COMMAND>